In this post you will learn everything you need to know about comparatives and superlatives in English. It also includes 2 video lessons.

 The French skier is faster and should win the silver medal this time.

-The Swiss skier is fastest by 5 seconds.
+The Swiss skier is the fastest by 5 seconds.
 He is expected to win an Olympic gold medal.

 The fastest speed recorded on a bobsleigh track is 125 miles per hour.
 Germany have a strong bobsleigh team, but experts agree that the United States team is stronger, so they should win the gold medal.